cmahncke/DiscovEpi/DiscovEpi_linux/data/README.txt

 ***

-This algorithm was developed to improve the workflow of research about immunogenic t-cell epitopes.
+This algorithm was developed to improve the workflow of research about immunogenic T cell epitopes.
 Specified only by organism and functional subcellular location whole proteomes and subproteomes are accessible.
 For each sequence of the proteome epitopes are predicted by the epitope predictor NetMHCpan.
 Accessed via REST api the parameters mhc allele, epitope length and binding score